 John Campbell, another native of Tennessee, first entered Arkansas in 1837 with his wife and relatives.
 He settled on Calf Creek in Searcy and the year following his arrival was elected county surveyor.
 Two years later he served as county judge.
 He represented his county in the state legislature in 1842 and 1843 and again in 1852 and 1853.
 In 1861 he was a delegate to the Arkansas secession convention where he was one of five who initially voted against leaving the Union.
 Campbell, along with three of the others, later reversed his vote at the request of the convention's chairman.
 Following the Civil War, Campbell again served Searcy County in the state legislature and continued to influence local politics.

-21 came to arkansas in 1845 with a band of his country man - they came by the old army trail of that day - going west - to Buffalo City - there they struck out N-W came to a little place call Yellville there South west to Buffalo River where the Hiway 65 Bridge is now. the only Place crossable at that time of year.
+The people who settled on the Buffalo for the most part were hardworking farmers who desired nothing more than to clear a few acres, build a log dwelling, and enjoy the peace and tranquility the valley had to offer.
+Perhaps most of the newcomers were not too unlike David Barnett who came to arkansas in 1845 with a band of his country man - they came by the old army trail of that day - going west - to Buffalo City - there they struck out N-W came to a little place call Yellville there South west to Buffalo River where the Hiway 65 Bridge is now. the only Place crossable at that time of year.
 Now River to full to cross.
-All stopt and camp for the winter my father and one of the girls of the crew fell in love and got married...the Settle on a track of land where they campt - Built a house and Homesteaded the land - and lived most all ther lives at this place.
-22
+All stopt and camp for the winter my father and one of the girls of the crew fell in love and got married...the Settle on a track of land where they campt - Built a house and Homesteaded the land - and lived most all ther lives at this place. $^{\rm 22}$